Spring Leadership Agenda

 NHA, AFC, CALD, RN

-As we all navigate a rapidly evolving healthcare landscape, the Program of All-Inclusive Care for the Elderly (PACE) offers an innovative, community-based model that enhances care options for older adults.
-This session will provide a comprehensive introduction to PACE, exploring how it supports aging in place while delivering high-quality, cost-effective care.
+First off, this session will offer an overview of the MI Choice Waiver program to better understand the program.
+This may offer program options for assisted living residents.
+Additionally, this session will provide a comprehensive introduction to PACE, exploring how it supports aging in place while delivering high-quality, cost-effective care.
 Attendees will gain insights into the program’s structure, benefits, and opportunities for collaboration—helping them launch into a new era of senior care with a deeper understanding of this transformative model.
-This session will also offer an overview of the MI Choice Waiver program to better understand the program.
-This session will provide knowledge to offer resources to residents and analysis of the MI Choice rules and regulations.

 11:30 AM - 12:30 PM